-February 2017 marks the 75th anniversary of the Fall of Singapore.
-Over 50,000 people died during the 3.5 year occupation.
+Over 50,000 people died during the 3.5-year Japanese occupation of Singapore.
 Half of the deaths took place within the first 3 weeks of the occupation alone.
 In what was to be known as “Sook Ching” or “cleansing through purging”, the male Chinese population of Singapore was deliberately singled out for reprisals.

 For 14 days between 18 February to 4 March 1942, all Chinese males aged 18-50 were ordered to report to screening Centers across the country.
 The Japanese occupiers were intentional in their efforts to root out any and all resistance within the Chinese community.
 By the most arbitrary means at their disposal, the Japanese began weeding out the potential troublemakers – often without any evidence.
 Hooded informants would point out the individuals who were involved in “anti Japanese activities” or who had contributed to the war effort in China.
 Individuals who “failed” the screening process were loaded onto trucks, driven to remote locations across Singapore and summarily executed.
 The corpses would then be buried in mass graves, hidden out of sight from the rest of the population.